 This early experience was very interesting in terms of accuracy — we were so convinced about the added value of the cutting guides that we decided to use them on as many cases as possible.
 We were enthusiastic with the results.

 How has the technology evolved since then?

-Very rapidly, after that, we applied this combined solution of drilling guides and personalized plates or porous implants to almost any possible location of the facial skeleton for orthognathic surgery, but also post-trauma deformity or any kind of deformity.
+Very rapidly after that, we applied this combined solution of drilling guides and personalized plates or porous implants to almost any possible location of the facial skeleton for orthognathic surgery, but also post-trauma deformity or any other kind of deformity.